hemberg-lab/MicroExonator/docs/source/single_cell_analysis.rst

 Unpooled quantification (optional)
 ----------------------------------

-In order to generate PSI quantification files at the single cell level (as oposed to pseudo-bulks), you can run MicroExonator with quant_unpool_single_cell as a target for snakemake.
+In order to generate PSI quantification files at the single cell level (as opposed to pseudo-bulks), you can run MicroExonator with ``quant_unpool_single_cell`` as a target for snakemake.
 By doing this `.psi.gz` files will be generated at ``Whippet/Quant/Single_Cell/Unpooled/`` folder:

 .. code-block:: bash